 And you have your story.

 I want the dads to know that you are so important to your teenage girls.
 They need you.
 They need your approval and unconditional love.
 They need your playfulness and laughter.
-They need you to be their protectors, champions and provide stability in your homes.
+They need you to be their protectors, and champions and provide stability in your homes.

 And yes, your teenage daughter can push you to the edge.
 And though you want to give her the lecture of a lifetime, sometimes what she really needs is a little grace.
-Though your daughter at times may act like she’s embarrassed to be with you dad, know that how you live your life, and how you treat your daughter is having a profound effect on her heart and her future.
+Though your daughter at times may act like she’s embarrassed to be with your dad, know that how you live your life, and how you treat your daughter is having a profound effect on her heart and her future.
 Even when she acts like she doesn’t care, she is watching you.
 Be the role model she needs.